tetra-code/cse_y2_notes/Q1/CG/week3.md

 ![Image](../../images/final_pipeline.PNG)

-The above multiplied together gets us a single 4 x 4 camera matrix
+The above multiplied together gets us a single 4 x 4 camera matrix.

-For near = 2 and far = 4 calculate the projection of (0,0,-2,1).

-## Triangle clipping
+# Triangle clipping
 The above works well for individual points but fails for triangles.
 For parts of a triangle that are ouside of the frustum, we need to clip the crossing part.
 Everything inside the frustum is taken care of.

-We clip the triangles AFTER applying the projection matrix.
-Thus we know whether a triangle is (partially) outside the cube if they are not inside the [-1, 1] range.
+*We clip the triangles AFTER applying the projection matrix.* Thus we know whether a triangle is (partially) outside the cube if they are not inside the [-1, 1] range.
 ![Image](../../images/clip_triangles.PNG)

-## Rasterization
+# Rasterization
 *Rasterization* is basically filling the sceren pixels to represent the image we get after the camera model pipeline.
 A pixel is filled if its center is covered:

 ![Image](../../images/rasterization.PNG)